-The advantage of ET-traps over ET antagonists is that we are not completely blocking the actions of ET-1, which of course are essential to normal physiology.
-With the ET-traps, we are merely (potently) binding and sequestering pathologically elevated levels of ET-1, without completely blocking ET-1 function.
+The advantage of ET-traps over ET antagonists is that we are not completely blocking the actions of ET-1, which are essential to normal physiology.
+ET-traps are merely (potently) binding and sequestering pathologically elevated levels of ET-1, without completely blocking ET-1 function.
 Thus, there are no side effects in the other organs.

 The binding affinity of our ET-traps is in the pico molar range, which is much higher than ERAs (that are currently in clinical use).
 Furthermore, the dissociation of our ET-traps once bound to ET-1 is very slow.
 This would aid the agenda of binding (excess) ET-1 and excreting it out of the body, allowing for low patient dosing.